0LNetworkCommunity/tool-scrubbers-guild/README.md

 ## History

-Intitially concieved by @0o-de-lally and the first month was funded by @LOL-LLC [moonshot-program](https://github.com/LOL-LLC/moonshot-program)
+Initially conceived by @0o-de-lally and the first month was funded by @LOL-LLC [moonshot-program](https://github.com/LOL-LLC/moonshot-program)

-# Anyone and any skill level welcome ✊🏻☀️
+# Anyone and any skill level is welcome ✊🏻☀️